davilinfo/test_progi/COMMENTS.md

 -I would update log level accordingly in the code with Log.Debug (flow validation); Log.Information (business rules); Log.Warning (fallback); Log.Error (original exceptions)
--I would use a Mapper for converting the entity to the response object -I could have different assemblies for features and shared functionalities
+-I would use a Mapper for converting the entity to the response object -I could have different assemblies for features and shared functionalities -I would add a total_price field at auction entity that would contain the bid price value + all fees

 --Run Details
 -If you run outside Docker, then you need to update the frontend the vite.config.js file to reach the backend api accordingly as it has a different port from docker version